mr paul coleman

 Splitting seams or zips broken beyond repair are the most obvious sign that your pack is giving up the ghost.
 Small tears in the body fabric can often be repaired using our Repair and Care service and we'll always try to keep good kit performing at its best for a long as possible.
 But if you’re seeing major tears in the seam of your pack, or if one of the main zips has given up, there will come a time when it is worth investing in a new one before your kit ends up all over the trail.

 Before splashing out on a new pack, check your manufacturer’s warranty.
-Some brands like Osprey and Millican offer lifetime guarantees against manufacturer issues, so it’s well worth getting in touch before you purchase a new one.
+Some brands like Osprey and Lowe Alpine offer lifetime guarantees against manufacturer issues, so it’s well worth getting in touch before you purchase a new one.

 5. It's too big, or too small, for your needs

-Lugging around a 60 litre pack on short day hikes when you don’t need much kit can be a real pain.
-Equally, if you’re heading out for a few days at a time and your bag doesn’t have space for all the kit you need, you may want to re-invest in a larger one.
-Check out our Rucksack Buying Guide to find out the ideal pack size for your next adventure.
+Lugging around a 60-litre pack on short day hikes when you don’t need much kit can be a real pain.
+The extra bulk and weight can tire you out faster and make your hike less enjoyable.
+On the other hand, if you’re heading out for a few days at a time and your current bag doesn’t have enough space for all the essentials-like extra clothing, food, and camping gear-it might be time to invest in a larger rucksack.
+Choosing the right pack size is crucial for comfort, efficiency, and preparedness on the trail.

 There are a few steps you can take to extend the life of your favourite rucksack: